-Unlike some cities, Hartford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hartford are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hartford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hartford is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hartford who work in office and administrative support (17.39%), management occupations (8.37%), and sales jobs (8.35%).
+There are especially a lot of people living in Hartford who work in office and administrative support (16.58%), sales jobs (9.20%), and management occupations (8.07%).

 Also of interest is that Hartford has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartford residents report their race to be White, followed by Asian.
-Important ancestries of people in Hartford include Irish, Polish, Norwegian, and English.
+Important ancestries of people in Hartford include Irish, Polish, Italian, and Norwegian.